 A key challenge for peer-to-peer systems is to agree on the state of the system.
 Without a middle-man or a trusted third-party, there is no authority to tell what transactions should be accepted or be rejected.
-The nodes need to have a method for agreeing on the current state of the network; that is the consensus method.
+The nodes need to have a method

+ROSiE has received funding from the European Union's Horizon 2020 research and innovation programme under GA No 101006430 for agreeing on the current state of the network; that is the consensus method.
 In many blockchains, including Bitcoin, the consensus method is called Proof of Work and is based on proving that a certain amount of work (translated to computing power) has been spent to be able to add transactions to the blockchain (Narayanan et al., 2016)6.

 5 A Bitcoin full node is a node (typically a pc) that has downloaded the complete blockchain and the Bitcoin Core software and thus are able to receive and forward transactions after verifying them.
+8